 The procedure itself will take about 1 hour.

 First week.
-And about 7 to 10 days after the procedure your skin will have repaired itself revealing the new skin underneath.
-Your face will be pink for at least 6 weeks with the first 2 weeks being more red than pink.
+About 7 to 10 days after the procedure your healthy, youthful skin will have emerged.
+Your face will continue to be red for the next 2 weeks, and will lighten to pink for 6 weeks afterward.